 Yes!
 All students must have a WebID to access financial aid awards and information.
-WebIDs and e-mail will be the primary means of business communication.
+WebIDs and go.olemiss.edu e-mail will be the official means of business communication.
 You should have received your WebID and e-mail account shortly after you were admitted to the University.
 If not, please contact the University's IT Help Desk at (662) 915-5222.